loopbackio/loopback.io/pages/en/lb4/Dependency-Injection.md

 You can learn more about Providers in [Creating Components](Creating-components.html).
 ## Flavors of Dependency Injection

-LoopBack supports two kinds of dependency injection:
+LoopBack supports three kinds of dependency injection:

  1. constructor injection: the dependencies are provided as arguments of the class constructor.
  2. property injection: the dependencies are stored in instance properties after the class was constructed.
+ 3. method injection: the dependencies are provided as arguments of a method invocation.
+Please note that constructor injection is a special form of method injection to instantiate a class by calling its constructor.

 ### Constructor injection